top of page

 • that universities are full of eccentric people who find fun in unlikely places

-• that the weight of the world is slowly driving the universities into the earth....
+• that the weight of the world is slowly driving universities into the ground ....

 What do you think?

 When I took on the role of Director of Research in the La Trobe School of Education, the university provided my webpage photo, which never felt like me.
-Yet in that role, I realised how Monash had made me a more intellectually focused academic.
-Those work demands and expectations of regulatory agencies offered me boundaries, which meant I could cut to the chase.
-I gave priority to those things that I thought were important to sustain the core work of the university and to advance my intellectual project.
-So, I cleared my desk of administrivia.
-I walked away from those endless debates, which felt like trappings from the old university boy’s club.
-And I tightened up my own laissez-faire practices, which were making my work harder especially with Research Degree students.
+Yet in that role, I realised how Monash made me a more intellectually-focused academic.
+Those work demands and regulatory expectations offered boundaries, which meant I could cut to the chase.
+I gave priority to knowledge building and associated activities that would sustain the core knowledge work of the university and advance my intellectual project.
+So, I cleared my desk of administrivia and walked away from those endless debates that felt like trappings from the old university boy’s club.
+I also tightened up my own laissez-faire practices, which were making my work harder especially with Research Degree students.

 Last weekend, I changed the profile picture on my personal webpage to capture my new unemployed place in the world.
 This place is still anchored by my intellectual project.
 But I’m pleased I learned about the ‘fuck it bucket’ at Monash and had the opportunity to apply that learning at La Trobe.
-Both institutions helped me give priority to intellectual work in projects, publications and with students.
-And now, I am actively interfacing those ideas and ways of working with my life, with my creative writing and editing, and with fabulous people in universities and communities, across education and the arts, who each save some part of themselves for creative intellectual work and their public contributions.
+Both institutions helped me give priority to knowledge work in projects, publications and with students.
+And now, I am actively interfacing those ideas and ways of working with my life, my creative writing and editing, and the fabulous people across universities and communities who affirm education and arts, each saving some part of themselves for creative intellectual work and their public contributions.

 My 40-year academic history makes me realise how helpful it’s been to recognise the power of performance.
 That 'ah ha' moment allowed me to protect my creative self from the demands of my universities that had, already, produced the defensive woman at Monash and the profiled professional at La Trobe.
 Unlike those two photos that both seemed to squeeze my soul, my new avatar suits me well.
-Pixelated as a cartoon image, an artistic creation in its own right, my webpage photo muddies the interface between me as profile and me as person.
-But that cartoon image actually captures my strengths better than either of the other two photographs.
+A pixelated cartoon image is an artistic creation in its own right, my webpage photo muddies the interface between me as profile and me as person.
+That cartoon image captures my strengths better than either of the other two photographs.

 Comments